Daniel-Devis/Synergetic-LLMs/README.md

 - Fine-tune LLMs on paired Java focal methods and reference unit tests from the [Methods2Test dataset](https://github.com/Software-Systems-Lab/Methods2Test).
 - Use the fine-tuned models to generate unit tests for unseen Java methods.
-- Employ a secondary LLM to evaluate and review the generated tests.
+- Employ a Synergetic LLM to evaluate and review the generated tests.
 - Measure effectiveness using metrics like **CodeBLEU**, **Precision**, **Recall**, and **F1 Score**.

 ---